A quaternion implementation

-#include <morph/Quaternion.h>
+#include <morph/quaternion.h>

-Header file: morph/Quaternion.h.
+Header file: morph/quaternion.h.
 Test and example code: tests/testQuaternion

 A class for doing quaternion operations.
 Initially developed for use in morph::Visual to compute rotations of the scene.